cisagov/ScubaGear/PowerShell/ScubaGear/baselines/Removed Policies.md

 **`TLP:CLEAR`**
-# Discontinued CISA M365 Security Configuration Baseline Policies
+# Removed CISA M365 Security Configuration Baseline Policies

-This document tracks policies that have been discontinued from the security configuration baselines.
+This document tracks policies that have been removed from the security configuration baselines.

 The Secure Cloud Business Applications (SCuBA) project run by the Cybersecurity and Infrastructure Security Agency (CISA) provides guidance and capabilities to secure federal civilian executive branch (FCEB) agencies' cloud business application environments and protect federal information that is created, accessed, shared, and stored in those environments.